© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Pillaton Old Hall is a scheduled monument protected by Historic England under reference 1011061.
 View the official record →

-Pillaton Old Hall is a timber-framed manor house located in Pillaton, Staffordshire, which dates from the medieval period.
+Pillaton Old Hall is a timber-framed manor house located in Pillaton, Staffordshire, with origins in the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011061.

 Pillaton Old Hall is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011061.